tymyrddin/purple/source/docs/audits/supportive/cia.md

 * A USB drive with internal project files is securely wiped before reuse.
 * A shared drive with open read access for “Everyone” violates confidentiality, even if no one misuses it.

-Auditors will check whether permissions match job roles, whether encryption is actually enabled, and whether staff follow procedures for data handling.
-They may review access logs, policy documents, or system configurations.
+Demonstrating confidentiality in practice means having evidence that permissions align with job roles, encryption is active rather than configured but not enforced, and staff handling procedures are followed.
+Access logs, policy documents, and system configuration records are the typical evidence sources.

 ## Integrity